 A thesis option is available.
 Students interested in this option should contact the both the faculty member who the student wants to serve as the thesis advisor and the Director of Graduate Programs in the College of Business before completing 12 hours of graduate study.
 If selected, the student will register for the MGT 699 Master’s Thesis course for 6 credit hours in lieu of 6 credit hours of electives.

 Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MSM-HRM degree requirements.
-Inquiries about the transferability of specific courses should be directed to the College of Business Director of Graduate Programs, who will consult with the Management faculty to determine whether the content of the class will be accepted for transfer credit.
+Inquiries about the transferability of specific courses should be directed to the Director of Graduate Programs, who will consult with the Management faculty to determine whether the content of the class will be accepted for transfer credit.